-The giveaway has ended.
-Please skip ahead to the recipe.
 Since this is my very first giveaway, I want to mention a few things.
 (1) My blog will always focus on content over products, but occasionally a product comes along that’s so helpful, I’ll want to let you know about it.
 This is one of those times.
 (2) Mickey is donating the copy for this giveaway.
 Ain’t she sweet?
 (3) I liked the book enough that I’ve decided to become an affiliate for this book.
 What does that mean?
-You’ll see the book cover on my blog’s sidebar, and if you click it and choose to purchase the book, I’ll get a small commission.
+If you choose to purchase the book, I’ll get a small commission.
 The autoimmune protocol made a big difference in my own healing, which is why I’m so supportive of a book that makes the protocol easier for others.

 Entering the giveaway is easy.
 Either “like” my page on Facebook or subscribe by email to my blog.
 (You can do either via my blog’s sidebar to your right, or if you’re on a mobile phone, I believe the sidebar shows up at the bottom of the page.)
 When you’ve done that, simply leave a comment below, letting me know which one you’ve done.
 The winner will be randomly chosen on September 20th, 2013.
 In the meantime, here’s one of Mickey’s delicious recipes:

 (Paleo, AIP, GAPS, Wahls)

 I chose this recipe for two reasons: (1) I don’t yet have a seafood recipe on my blog, which is a glaring omission.
 (2) The mango salsa is absolutely delicious and can be used in any number of recipes: as a topping for meats, salads and grain-free wraps, as well as a dip for grain-free crackers.

 24 ounces cod fillets, cut into 2 inch thick strips

 1 ½ cups coconut flour

 2 cups coconut milk